Cozy Peach Kitchen

 • Elbow pasta: This is the most common shape for mac and cheese but you can get away with using other small shapes if you don't have elbow macaroni on hand.

-• White cheddar: Grate blocks of cheddar instead of using pre-shredded.
+• White cheddar: Grate blocks of cheddar instead of using pre-shredded cheddar.
 I use Cabot brand sharp white cheddar and their "legacy edition" White Oak aged cheese.
 If the white oak cheese isn't available, just choose an extra sharp variety of white cheddar.

-• Flour and butter combine to make a roux.
+• All-purpose flour and unsalted butter combine to make a roux.
 This is the base that thickens the cheese sauce.

 • Old Bay seasoning is my "secret ingredient" in macaroni and cheese.
 It adds subtle warmth and a little extra something.
 If Old Bay isn't available where you live, you can skip it.